remy/remysharp.com/public/drafts/progressive-enhancement.md

 Today, many developers are writing "thick clients", that is, JavaScript driving a lot, if not all, of the functionality and presentation in the browser.

-The do it by delivering and render *views* in the browser.
+They do it by delivering and render *views* in the browser.
 The big upside of this is that the site is extremely fast to the user's input.
 The other big benefit is that there are a good number of frameworks (Angular, Ember, Polymer to name the "biggies" of today) that lend themselves greatly to client side MVC, i.e. full application logic in the client side code.

 The problem is that the frameworks will often (try to) reinvent fundamental building blocks of a web experience.
 A few simple/classic examples: